turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * Create your personal brand as a software developer
 * Tell your story effectively across multiple platforms

+After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/P1jTYeVeE4aDygS88).

 Allow yourself 45-60 mins to read through the lesson plan and watch the video lectures below.
 Complete [this reflection sheet](https://docs.google.com/document/d/11nji0XRnS1hGrlDD_PYJiOsF3ACpyNtMYkOGN1L9EPo/edit?usp=sharing) as you go (make a copy by going to File > Make a copy).

 ## Week 3 Lesson: Professional Storytelling & Branding